 After greeting (namaste/namaskar), we should ask about the wellness of one.
-Kasto Cha means how you are?
-Asking someone about someone's health makes him feel good.
-Also, it will make an image of selflessness and self-centeredness.
+Kasto Cha means “how are you?”
+Asking someone about someone’s health makes him feel good.
+Also, it will create an image of selflessness and self-centeredness.

 Pronunciation: Ma ṭhika chu